Bishop’s Stortford College

 There’s staggering range of activities on offer, making full use of all that space and the various facilities.
 The obvious ones like sport, drama, dance, music and so on — but others, including beekeeping, Japanese, dissection, rug making, recycling, a model UN and more, mean that’s almost certainly something for everyone.

 There are three options for boarding at the College: full, weekly and flexi.
 Boarding is in a mixed house in the Prep school, and the separates into boys’ and girls’ boarding houses in Senior School and Sixth Form.
-They’re in the process of building three boarding houses at the moment, a brand new one for girls, and two replacements for boys, which they plan to be ready for September 2017.
+Three new boarding houses are being completed at the moment, a brand new one for girls, and two replacements for boys, soon to open in Autumn 2017.

 There’s a housemaster or housemistress running each boarding house, and a real effort is made to create a family atmosphere.
 There’s an activity programme at the weekends, although that’s optional and there’s always time for relaxation and quiet time.
 All the full boarders attend a Sunday evening gathering in the chapel, reflecting on the coming week and other issues of general interest.